IndiSeek learns information-guided disentangled representations: Extensions and discussion

 \item \textbf{With side information $Y$.} When auxiliary task-related information $Y$ is available, {\ours} can treat $Y$ as an additional modality and be applied to $(X_i, Y)$ pairs.
 The modality-specific features of each $X_i$ relative to $Y$ can then guide the design of effective augmentations, after which the procedure above can be repeated on the task-related representations.
 In the extreme case where $Y$ is the task label itself, each $X_i$ can first be reduced to its shared features with $Y$, denoted $\widetilde{X}_i$, since $\widetilde{X}_i$ contains all information in $X_i$ about $Y$. {\ours} may then be applied to $\widetilde{X}_1, \widetilde{X}_2$ for further decomposition. \end{itemize}

-\paragraph{Tuning parameter selection.} Our paper also leaves an open question regarding how to select the Lagrange multiplier $\lambda$ in \eqref{eq:ours-loss} in a principled manner.
-As the CLUB upper bound and the squared reconstruction loss are at different scales, the optimal $\lambda$ may itself be scale-dependent and vary across datasets.
-Identifying the optimal monotone transformation of the squared reconstruction loss remains an interesting future direction to enhance empirical performance.
+\paragraph{Tuning parameter selection.} \yg{The selection of the Lagrange multiplier $\lambda$ in \eqref{eq:ours-loss} is important for the implementation of \ours.
+With the rescaled reconstruction loss, both the CLUB upper bound and the reconstruction term are scale-free, and our experimental results have suggested a candidate range of $\lambda$'s between $10^{-1}$ to $10^1$.
+Identifying the precise optimal choice of $\lambda$ remains an interesting future direction to enhance empirical performance and theoretical understanding. }

 \paragraph{Additional related work.} In the literature, there are other alternatives that learn both shared and modality-specific features in an information-theoretic manner.
 For example, \cite{dufumier2024align} adopts infoNCE as a proxy for mutual information.
 However, the framework in \cite{dufumier2024align} cannot ensure disentanglement between shared and modality-specific features, leading to potential redundancy in learned representations.
 In a concurrent work, \cite{shi2025towards} adopts variational bounds for mutual information and entropy regularization as objectives to learn disentangled features.
 However, similar to \cite{liang2023factorized} and \cite{dufumier2024align}, the objectives are motivated by some task labels $Y$ and hence differ from our goal of learning task-agnostic features.